Caring for your BlackWolf sleeping bag

 During your camping trip

 Keeping your sleeping bag dry and clean while you are away is the first step.
-Accumulated body oils, dirt and sweat will reduce your bags insulating power so protect your bag from these where possible by sleeping in clean thermals or pyjamas or using an innersheet – it’s much easier to wash clothes or an innersheet when you get home than your sleeping bag.
-On an extended trip get your sleeping bag out of your tent and air it in the sun every couple of days to keep it dry and fresh.
+Accumulated body oils, dirt and sweat will reduce your bags insulating power so protect your bag where possible by sleeping in clean thermals or pyjamas or using an innersheet – it’s much easier to wash clothes or an innersheet when you get home than your sleeping bag.
+On an extended trip, get your sleeping bag out of your tent and air it in the sun every couple of days to keep it dry and fresh.

 Washing Down filled sleeping bags

 Buy a specialist down cleaning soap from your local camping store or use a mild non-detergent soap (wool wash is recommended).
 Your bag will take several days to dry so warm weather with low humidity is the best time to wash your down bag.
 Fill your bath or laundry tub with enough warm water to cover your sleeping bag and add a small amount of soap.
 Submerge your bag and gently massage the water through it and leave it to soak for a while.
 Drain the water then add more fresh water again massaging it through the bag - repeat this rinsing process until all the soap is gone.
 It might take a bit of time, but you’ll need to do it at least three times.
 Once the rinse water is clear, drain the bath or tub and carefully press down on the bag until you have squeezed as much water as possible out of the bag then fold the bag into a bundle and lift it out of the bath or tub.
 Try not to let any of the bag hang down as the fragile baffle walls inside the bag that keep the down in place can be damaged very easily while the bag is wet and heavy.
 Dry your sleeping bag flat in a warm place, regularly massaging the down to separate it and restore its loft.